 Registrants are encouraged to collaborate with other pharmacy professionals in their region to share best practices and operational advice.
 Other resources include the references provided in the Standards, other reputable/recognized organizations and professional associations.
 During an assessment, College operations advisors will identify and discuss any concerns.
 The College’s approach focuses on achieving intended outcomes using risk mitigation strategies.

-Continuing education courses are listed on the OCP website as a courtesy; the list is not exhaustive and does not imply the program and its content have been reviewed or endorsed by the College.
+Continuing education providers are listed on the OCP website as a courtesy; the list is not exhaustive and does not imply the program and its content have been reviewed or endorsed by the College.
 The Designated/pharmacy manager and/or sterile Compounding Supervisor should confirm that any training or certification program completed by compounding personnel meets the competencies needed for their specific practice.

 After an assessment, the designated individual receives an email with detailed instructions on how to access the Quill software system to respond to the requested action plan.
 Each issue identified during the assessment will be presented as an ‘Infraction’.